Muthaln1/Google-Play-Store-App-price-Analysis/Google Play store App.md

 ### Average_price:

-+ Using the provided prices, we have obtained the new prices based on three criteria: affordability, genre, and category
++ Using the provided prices, we have obtained the new prices based on three criteria: `Affordability`, `Genre`, and `Category`

 + Each category provides mean prices based on its respective groups